 Our immersion programs feature instruction in reading, writing, speaking and listening at all levels in an immersion environment.
 Villagers will spend a few hours of each day in dedicated language learning small groups, called "adventures."
 Our curriculum incorporates experiential and project-based learning, games and activities to help our villagers start using the language as quickly and as much as possible.
 Each villager's language level will be assessed when they go through "customs" upon arrival in order to ensure that each villager is matched with the perfect adventure group for his or her level.
 The introductory adventures generally start by learning the alphabet and common vocabulary, while the villagers with more Arabic experience will delve into grammar, reading and writing longer texts, and expanding their vocabulary.
 Villagers of all levels will use the language they learn every day during meal times, activities, camp-wide games and times in their cabins.

-The Middle East continues to be an important region in international affairs, and there is shortage of fluent Arabic speakers, and those who understand the culture, in the Western hemisphere.
+The Middle East continues to be an important region in international affairs, and there is a shortage of fluent Arabic speakers and those who understand the culture in the Western hemisphere.
 The National Security Language Initiative, sponsored by the U.S. Department of State, even identifies Arabic as a language of strategic importance.
-Those who study Arabic gain a competitive advantage pursuing careers in a variety of fields.
+Those who study Arabic gain a competitive advantage when pursuing careers in a variety of fields.

-Arabic is the fifth most spoken language in the world and it is the official language of 22 countries.
+Arabic is the fifth most spoken language in the world and it is the official language of 26 countries.
 Countries in which Arabic is the official language include Egypt, Saudi Arabia and the United Arab Emirates, just to name a few.
-There are more than 300 million Arabic speakers worldwide.
+There are almost 300 million Arabic speakers worldwide.